Lough Gur Heritage Centre:

 Places to stay:

 Visitors to the area could choose to stay in the Old Bank Bruff, Deebert House Hotel Kilmallock or the Charleville Park Hotel.
 The Mustard Seed in Ballingarry is also an excellent choice for people in search of luxury and understated decadence.
+A local AirB&B option is available at the country estate of Kilballyowen House located just 7km from the Great Grange Stone Circle.

 Places to eat: